cloudinary/product-customization-sample-app/react-mew-sample/README.md

 **Server Environment Variable Setup**

-To use our Node SDK we will set up our environment variable.
+To use the Node SDK, set up your environment variable.

 1. Copy the Environment variable configuration parameters from [Management Console](https://cloudinary.com/console) Console of your account